-Year over year, the overall value of Vietnamese exports slowed to a 6.4% gain compared to $264.6 billion one year for 2020.
+Year over year, the overall value of Vietnamese exports accelerated by 14.2% compared to $353.1 billion one year earlier for 2024.

-Applying a continental lens, almost half (49.8%) of Vietnam’s exports by value were delivered to fellow Asian countries while 30.4% were sold to importers in North America.
-Vietnam shipped another 15.7% worth of goods to Europe.
+Applying a continental lens, approaching half (47.1%) of Vietnam’s exports by value was delivered to fellow Asian countries while 33% was sold to importers based in North America.
+Vietnam shipped another 15.6% worth of goods to buyers in Europe.

-Smaller percentages went to Latin America (1.8%) excluding Mexico but including the Caribbean, Oceania’s Australia and New Zealand (1.5%), then Africa (1%).
+Smaller percentages went to customers in Oceania’s Australia and New Zealand (1.8%), Latin America (1.7%) excluding Mexico but including the Caribbean, then Africa (0.9%).

 Vietnam’s Top Trading Partners